kiyo-astro/SSDL-SatPass-Notification/README.md

 `evening` | `morning` | `all` : Observation time window.
 - `evening` : ONLY visible satellite passes in evening are notified
 - `morning` : ONLY visible satellite passes in morning are notified
-- `all` : All visible satellite passes in evening are notified
+- `all` : All visible satellite passes are notified

 **MIN_ALT** :<br>